timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

  ### Creating a separate metadata table for tags

- The plugin we developed allows the user to select to have the tag sets inserted in a separate table and then referenced via Foreign Keys in the measurement table.
+ The plugin we developed allows the user to select to have the tag sets inserted in a separate table and then referenced via **foreign keys** in the measurement table.
- Having the tags as a separate table saves space for high cardinality tag sets, the insert rate is improved, and certain queries can be written to be more  efficeint.
+ Having the tags in a separate table saves space for high cardinality tag sets, improves insert rate, and allows certain queries to be written more efficeintly.
  To enable this change, you need to uncomment the `tags_as_foreignkeys` parameter in the plugin config (around line  103 in `telegraf.conf`) and set it to true

  ```